thunderrabbit/barefoot_rob/content/books/slow-down/1125-thank-you-daddy.md

 Testament.
 I think that was actually basically extraterrestrials who came down and pretend to be gone in order to like get power or whatever.
 But I'm talking about the basically consciousness that pervades the universe.

-And this will completely fly in the face of anyone who believes that the brain is producing consciousness.
-This concept starts with the well CONSCIOUSNESS EXISTS first, regardless of physicality, and that the brain is basically a receiver of consciousness and a processor of sorts.
+This will completely fly in the face of anyone who believes that the brain is producing consciousness.
+This concept starts with *consciousness exists* first, regardless of physicality, and that the brain is basically a receiver of consciousness and a processor of sorts.
 So that's the one of the starting points of this little thing.
 So we've got this concept of the universe for example, and consciousness pervading the universe.
 And I've got this concept that about emotions.
-Let me see if I can put these together that

-gosh, I can't prove it yet.
-But emotions seem to be like an interface from like, spirit down into physicality, a way to guide us.
+Emotions seem to be like an interface from like, spirit down into physicality, a way to guide us.
 Now this is described as well by Esther Hicks via her entity Abraham and I've heard Teal Swan talking about this as well.
-I'm sure I've already written about the time that I determined as a teenager that emotions are important and that is the story about my granddad's jacket that he had died a couple years previous and my brother and I were all stoic and didn't cry.
-But then the asterisk to that story is that they had to bust out amazing grace on the bagpipes.
+I'm sure I've already written about the time that I determined as a teenager that emotions are important and that is the story about my granddad's jacket that he had died a couple years previous and my brother and I were all stoic and didn't cry. (*)

+(*) Until they had to bust out amazing grace on the bagpipes.
 Yep, I was doing fine until they busted out Amazing Grace.
 So both my brother and I both cried at the funeral when they played amazing grace but apparently, I didn't cry enough, because a couple of years later, I was basically in my dad's closet, probably looking for pornography or something.

-And I came across granddad's jacket his old army jacket, and I was like, Oh, that's interesting.
+I came across granddad's old army jacket, and I was like, Oh, that's interesting.
 And for whatever reason, I smelled the jacket or maybe I just, I could smell it.
-And suddenly, the tears were like bow, your granddad is gone.
-He's, he's, he's fucking he's dead.
-As a doornail he's gone. never see him again.
-And all of that, you know, impactful. emotion of sadness just hit me and after I cried and cried and got it all out.
+And suddenly, the tears were like wow, your granddad is gone.
+He's, he's, he's fucking he's dead as a doornail. he's gone. never see him again.
+And all of that, you know, impactful.

+emotion of sadness just hit me and after I cried and cried and got it all out.
 I was like, Now, where was that sadness for the past two years?
 That I wasn't aware of it.
 I couldn't feel it.
 You know, not consciously.
 And I was like, That's so interesting because you I could I could meet or talk to the cutest girl in the whole world.
-And two years later, I wouldn't remember nothing about that.
-Interaction.
-Probably as like, Huh.
+And two years later, I wouldn't remember nothing about that interaction.

 But the emotion stayed somewhere in full Technicolor feeling. perfectly preserved for the two some odd years.
 It's like it's as if the time component this simply didn't exist.
 And the motion we're just here from our my perspective, patiently waiting and was simply there when I accessed it.
 Then when I did access it, I cried.
 It went away.
 And it's like, Huh, okay, that's interesting.
 And I just like in that moment did determined that emotions are important.
 I didn't know why.
 But that was proof to me.
 Now, let me describe another story that happened some time ago.
-I've often played with lucid dreaming and as even as I write this book, Today is June 25 2023.
+I've often played with lucid dreaming and as even as I write this book,

+Today is June 25 2023.
 As I write this book, I'm, I'm playing around with the idea of doing astral projection.
 And that's thanks to a book called Beyond dreaming by Jean someone I don't have the book in front of me.
 And more 20 years ago, I had this experience of being in a dream doing gymnastics, and in a, like a perfect Pike, you know, like my, my legs were straight.
 My My body was just kind of folded over so that my nose was touching my knees and in a dream, you know, weird things can be normal.
 But then I realized I was like, hang on.
 My body doesn't fold this way.
 I am not this flexible.
 I must be dreaming.
 And yet, I could feel through the sense called proprioception that my nose was touching my knees.
 And it was like, Huh, that's interesting.
 And I tried to like, guide me to move myself out of my body the rest of the way my legs were obviously out.
 And, or my top was, was out and my legs were in.
 But I was like, Okay, let's fly up to the ceiling.
 And I did like a like a reverse handstand or a headstand.
 And my legs were up in the air.
 My body was up in the air, but my head was still stuck in my head.
 And I thought, hmm, maybe I'm clenching.
 My teeth.
 So I slightly like I moved my jaw to unclench my teeth, when I don't know if it was actually clenched or not at that point, but that motion like ended the the experience of floating in the air and like, my, my body slowly, like, came down into my physical body.
 And I could feel the waves of I don't know what the word might be, but like pulsation or waves happening that are very commonly reported by people who are out of body.
 You can check on Reddit like astral travel, the rational projection, I'll put the subreddit in this thing.
 And yeah, so I had that experience.
 This is well before Reddit existed.
 And you know, I was like, Whoa, that was weird.
 You know, I was a very smooth transition of, you know, from that.
 Body, my me being my with my legs. pointing up at the ceiling and then transition smoothly down to being in my body and feeling those pulsations.
 And I was like, just kept my eyes closed.
 I memorized I memorized the situation in the sensation.
 And I have a little parenthetical phrase here.
 I'm just realizing that I have remembered this story for many, many years.
 And earlier in this thread, I was just saying, you know, how did the motion get memorized for two years?
 But this was a very conscious, intentional memorization.
 When I my body was out of my body whereas the emotional thing was completely automatic.
 I closed parenthesis, so anyway, I lay in bed for a bit and memorize the the experience.
 And it works express gratitude and was like your excitement.
 I'm not sure if I was doing gratitude in those days because I was really happy and I maybe wrote it down in my journal.
 And yeah, so it was a really cool little experience.
 That also some from that experience, I recognize that my consciousness is not inexorably tied to my physical body.
 There thereby I can I can surmise that they're, they're different.
 You know, my body isn't producing my consciousness my consciousness exists independently of my physical body.
 So, you know, why not extrapolate that, you know consciousness exists?
 And the physical bodies are just like faux SCI for consciousness to roam around and hang out in this physical space.

 And so then, I'll just jump over to space time.
 Not that I can do any justice to explain in space time.
 All the recently I was watching a